1. About citalopram

 Is it safe to take it for a long time?

-Citalopram is safe to take for a long time.
-There don't seem to be any lasting harmful effects from taking it for many months and years.
+Otherwise there don’t seem to be any lasting harmful effects from taking citalopram for many months and years.

 How do I come off citalopram?